 How To Help

-After making this long trek from Mexico to faraway places, like southern Ontario, the monarch is in search of one thing: Milkweed.
+After making a journey northward the monarch is in search of one thing: Milkweed.
 This is the only plant that monarch caterpillars can feed upon.
 Without milkweed in the area the long trip up north could be futile.

-A single monarch will lay about 100 eggs on the underside of the milkweed plant’s leaves.
+The female Monarch will lay eggs on the underside of the milkweed plant’s leaves.
 Once the eggs hatch, the young caterpillars will eat away at the leaves of the milkweed for (1-2) weeks.
-Which will then lead to the metamorphosis stage where the plump caterpillar will make a beautiful cocoon and emerge the gorgeous orange-and-black winged adult butterfly.
+Which will then lead to the metamorphosis stage where the plump caterpillar will make a chrysalis and emerge the gorgeous orange-and-black winged adult butterfly.

 But in order for this process to be completed there must be milkweed host plants.
 The monarch is known as a specialist species.
 This means that it will only target milkweed plants for its offspring.
 An abundance of milkweed is vitally important for efforts to increase and sustain a healthy population of this magnificent butterfly.